TheEquus/EquusSpoopyPuzzle/solutions.md

 This could lead someone to the first **red herring**, though most people who found this were because they did not realise bitly links are case sensitive: [bit.ly/equusshortspoopy](https://bit.ly/equusshortspoopy).
 This leads to a video that references Dead Poets Society.

 ### GIF file
 This is where the puzzle begins.
 By opening a GIF in a photo editor, each frame of the GIF can be seen.
 There are 99 frames, each containing either some creature with a number, or just a black frame.
-Whilst reverse searching some of the monsters is not possible, eventually, with enough persistance, it is possible to deduce that the monsters are all from a horror YouTube series called '[CryptTV](https://www.youtube.com/crypttv)'.
+Whilst reverse searching some of the monsters returns no helpful results, eventually, with enough persistance, it is possible to deduce that the monsters are all from a horror YouTube series called '[CryptTV](https://www.youtube.com/crypttv)'.
 Using [a CryptTV wiki](https://crypttv.fandom.com/wiki/Category:Monsters), the monsters in the series are:
 * The Birch
 * The Look-See